Loading...

 Such questions are uncommon elsewhere, so there is not much of a question bank available aside from the previous year's XAT questions.

-Colleges accept CAT, XAT or both scores:
+Top B-Schools in India accept CAT, XAT exam scores:

 Colleges accept both CAT & XAT scores